 Welcome to my Website!

-My second novel, An Accidental King, will be published by Crooked
+My third novel, Omphalos, was published by Crooked

-Undreamed Shores is a novel set in the age of Stonehenge, around 2400 BC, a coming of age story and an epic journey narrative
+is a novel set in the age of Stonehenge, around 2400 BC, a coming of age story and an epic journey narrative against the background

 My book seeks to explore the interconnections